curusarn/dotfiles/.dotfiles/README.md

 # dotfiles

 ## TODO
+- add "lazy-loading" message about number of available updates to `.bashrc`
 - how to handle `bash` history, not syncing looses data, syncing slows down workflow, maybe `zsh` sloves this.
 - `vim` `!grep -rni CURRENT_WORD` shortcut
 - `vim` create function for `:set scrollbind` for all splits in current tab